uktrade/tamato/docs/source/adr/0016-language-around-deletion-from-tariff-vs-workbasket.rst

 Decision
 --------

-Always use the word "remove" when removing items from a workbasket, and "delete" for actions that would delete data from the tariff.

-Longer examples:
+Always ensure that removing items from the workbasket and deleting from the tariff are dis-ambiguated by using language "Remove from the workbasket", and "Delete from the tariff".

+"Remove" and "delete" are consistently used as extra context.

+Longer examples can have context about 'what' is being taken from 'where':

  - "Remove footnote C099 from workbasket #299".
  - "Delete footnote C099 from the tariff".